Dillinger (1945 film): Plot summary

 A newsreel plays, summing up the gangster life of John Dillinger in detail.
 At the end of the newsreel, Dillinger's father walks onto the stage and speaks to the movie audience about his son's childhood back in Indiana, which he says was ordinary and not very eventful, but concedes that his son had ambitions and wanted to go his own way.
 The young Dillinger left his town to find his fortune in Indianapolis, but soon ran out of money.
 The scene fades to a restaurant, where John is on a date and finds himself humiliated by the waiter who refuses to accept a check for the meal; John excuses himself, runs into a nearby grocery store and robs it for $7.20 in cash.
 He makes the clerk at the store believe he has a gun in his hand under the jacket.

 John is soon arrested for this felony, and he is sentenced to prison.
-When incarcerated, he becomes good friends with Specs Green, his cell mate.
+When incarcerated, he becomes good friends with Specs Green, his cellmate.
 Specs is an infamous bank robber whose gang – Marco Minnelli, Doc Madison and Kirk Otto – are also in the same prison.
 John is impressed by Specs and his experience and intelligence, and begins to look up to him as a father figure.

 Because John has a much shorter sentence, he decides he will be the gang's outside help when he is released, intending to facilitate their escape.
 As soon as John is free, he holds up the box office at a movie theater.
 Before he does, he flirts with the female clerk, Helen Rogers, with the result that she refuses to identify him in the police line-up after the robbery.
 Instead she goes on a date with John.

 John continues his criminal spree of robberies for money to finance the escape of Specs' gang.
 When he has enough, he devises a plan to smuggle a barrel of firearms to the gang at their quarry job site.
 The plan succeeds, they add John to their gang, then start a crime wave of robberies in the American Midwest.